Colegio Mayor de San Bartolomé

-Sometimes called the National College of San Bartolomé, the College of San Bartolomé, and the College of the Society of Jesus, the school is the oldest Colombian school in continuous operation, with a 400-year history since its founding in 1604.
+Sometimes called the National College of Saint Bartholomew, the College of Saint Bartholomew, and the College of the Society of Jesus, the school is the oldest Colombian school in continuous operation, with a 400-year history since its founding in 1604.
 The Pontifical Xaverian University in the colony grew out of it in 1623.
 At St. Bartholomew, in 1826, the Central University of the Republic was founded, predecessor of the National University of Colombia, which brought together the National Library of Colombia, the College of San Bartolomé, and the university itself.
 It has been administered sometimes by the State and sometimes by the Jesuits, in whose hands it is today.

-Colegio Mayor de San Bartolomé, with its more than 412 years of existence, made a very significant contribution to Colombian society in the independence epoch.
-Many of its students and alumni played a key role in the emancipation process; it has generated real social mobility due to the preparation it gives its students.
+Colegio Mayor de San Bartolomé, throughout its long history has made significant contribution to Colombian society, particularly during the independence process.
+Many of its students and alumni played key roles in the struggle for emancipation.
 Twenty eight presidents of Colombia have graduated from the school, among other figures of national importance.
 In 2016 the school had approximately 1500 students.

-Its baccalaureate building is a cultural and national monument by Decree 1584 of 11 August 1975, and is located diagonally across from the southeast corner of Bolivar Square in Bogota.
-This building along with the Church of St.Ignatius and the Museum of Colonial Art in Bogota are part of the Jesuit block, which has been under restoration by the Society of Jesus and the Colombian Ministry of Culture.
+Its baccalaureate building is a cultural and national monument by Decree 1584 of 11 August 1975, and is located diagonally across from the southeast corner of Plaza de Bolívar in Bogotá.
+This building along with the Church of St.Ignatius and the Museum of Colonial Art in Bogotá are part of the Jesuit block, which has been under restoration by the Society of Jesus and the Colombian Ministry of Culture.

 History

 1604-1766

-On 23 September 1604 six Jesuits came to Santafé from Cartagena to found the College of the Society of Jesus with support from the Archbishop of Bogota Don Bartolomé Lobo Guerrero.
+On 23 September 1604 six Jesuits came to Santa Fe from Cartagena to found the College of the Society of Jesus with support from the Archbishop of Bogotá Don Bartolomé Lobo Guerrero.

 The school was established on 27 September 1604 with a royal document authorizing its foundation.
 It opened on 1 January 1605 with 70 students.

 The educational institution, although it was originally called the College of the Society of Jesus in Santa Fe, today is called the St. Bartholomew Major College, a name inherited from the seminary of the city re-founded by the Archbishop Don Bartolomé Lobo Guerrero on 18 October 1605 and located in what is now the Palacio de San Carlos.
 This seminary was run by the Jesuits.
 The seminarians and the borders both took their classes in the College of the Society of Jesus in Santa Fé, and called it the School and Seminary of St. Bartholomew.

 By a bull of Gregory XV and by a royal document from Felipe IV issued in 1622, the College established itself as Xaverian University.
 Classrooms were in the current Museum of Colonial Art, which was part of the school building.

 In 1704 the College which competed with the Rosary College took the name Royal Major College and Seminary of St. Bartholomew.

 The Jesuits of St. Bartholomew brought the first printing press to Colombia.